OPS-E2E-PPE/VBA-Docs/api/Outlook.AppointmentItem.Start.md

 ---
-title: AppointmentItem.Start Property (Outlook)
+title: AppointmentItem.Start property (Outlook)
 keywords: vbaol11.chm902
 f1_keywords:
 - vbaol11.chm902
-ms.prod: outlook
 api_name:
 - Outlook.AppointmentItem.Start
 ms.assetid: 1b869a9d-fe08-6efb-48b1-f33cf9ea0024
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# AppointmentItem.Start Property (Outlook)
+# AppointmentItem.Start property (Outlook)

 Returns or sets a **Date** indicating the starting date and time for the Outlook item.
 Read/write.

 ## Syntax

-_expression_. `Start`
+_expression_.**Start**

-_expression_ A variable that represents an [AppointmentItem](./Outlook.AppointmentItem.md) object.
+_expression_ A variable that represents an [AppointmentItem](Outlook.AppointmentItem.md) object.

 ## Example

 This Visual Basic for Applications (VBA) example uses **[CreateItem](Outlook.Application.CreateItem.md)** to create an appointment and uses **[MeetingStatus](Outlook.AppointmentItem.MeetingStatus.md)** to set the meeting status to "Meeting" and to make it a meeting request with both a required and an optional attendee.

 ```vb